-A recent study investigated the listening effort and speech understanding in a normal-hearing population.
-With this new study, we can investigate the gap between normal-hearing listeners and listeners with hearing loss in terms of how much effort these two groups use for speech understanding in noisy environments.
+This study investigated listening effort and speech understanding in a normal-hearing population.
+By investigating the gap between normal-hearing listeners and listeners with hearing loss, we can attempt to determine how much effort these two groups use for speech understanding in noisy environments.